 Komen LA County is the local source for funding breast cancer detection, support and educational awareness in Los Angeles County.
 Through its community grants, Komen Los Angeles County is making key investments in the health of our community through education, cancer detection, resource navigation and support programs.
-We are currently funding 11 local organizations that serve uninsured or underinsured women in need.
+We are currently funding 10 local organizations that serve uninsured or underinsured women in need.
 Since our founding in 1995, Komen Los Angeles County has invested more than $10 million in local breast health services.

 Each year and estimated 2,000 people lose their lives to breast cancer in LA County.
 Komen Los Angeles County’s community health grants are working to reduce this number while also improving the lives of those living with breast cancer.

-During the 2014-2015 grant cycle, Komen Los Angeles County funded:
+During the 2016-2017 grant year, Komen Los Angeles County provided:

 In addition to community grants, we also fund research.
 To learn more about Susan G. Komen’s research investment, click here.